 Furthermore, you can dabble with an expansive sound library of over 2800 quality sounds and 24 drum pads, pitch audio effects, Pad editor to create perfect rhythm harmonies and a nifty step sequencer to craft beats for your songs.
 That’s not all, Drum Pads 24 offers pretty high quality sample sounds (16-bit, 44.1 KHz) for a smartphone app which also lets you record and share songs directly to YouTube, SoundCloud, and Facebook.

 9) DigiDrummer Lite (iPhone)

 Despite being a completely free app all these years, DigiDrummer Lite still retains its charm as perhaps the best beat making app for crafting drum beats on an iPad and iPhone.
-What makes it tick?
-Well, it boasts high-quality 16-bit drum samples, 8 resounding drum kits, and supports low latency for that aural precision.
+It boasts high-quality 16-bit drum samples, 8 resounding drum kits, and supports low latency for that aural precision.